wallarm/product-documentation/docs/2.12/admin-en/installation-postanalytics-en.md

         ``` bash
         sudo /usr/share/wallarm-common/addnode -H api.wallarm.ru --no-sync
         ```
-3. Input an email and password of you account in Wallarm Console.
+3. Input the email and password for your account in the Wallarm Console.
 4. Input the postanalytics WAF node name or click Enter to use automatically generated name.
-5. Open Wallarm Console → **Node** section in the [EU Cloud](https://my.wallarm.com/nodes) or [US Cloud](https://us1.my.wallarm.com/nodes) and ensure a new WAF node is added to the list.
+5. Open the Wallarm Console → **Nodes** section in the [EU Cloud](https://my.wallarm.com/nodes) or [US Cloud](https://us1.my.wallarm.com/nodes) and ensure a new WAF node is added to the list.

 ### 4. Update postanalytics module configuration